Katherine-Holland/ClaudeCoworkGuard/README.md

 # CoworkGuard 🛡️

-**A firewall for AI agents.**
+**macOS AI Agent Security Layer.
+Your AI agent firewall.
+Blocks sensitive data leaving your machine and intercepts MCP tool responses before they reach the model.**

-AI agent tools — Claude, Cursor, GitHub Copilot, ChatGPT, Gemini — operate with full access to your environment.
+AI agent tools: Claude, Cursor, GitHub Copilot, ChatGPT, Gemini: operate with full access to your environment.
 Every file, browser session, and credential is in scope.
 None of them provide a native audit trail, payload scanner, or data loss prevention layer.

 CoworkGuard adds that layer.
 It sits between your machine and every major AI API, scanning outbound payloads in real time, blocking sensitive data before it leaves, and keeping a local audit log of everything that passes through.

 No cloud dependency.
 No accounts.
 Everything runs on your own machine.

-> **Proven in the wild:** Within 48 hours of Claude Cowork's launch, researchers demonstrated a Word document with hidden white text could exfiltrate partial Social Security numbers via the Anthropic API.
-CoworkGuard intercepted and blocked a live SSN payload in testing — the same scanner runs across all 10 monitored AI endpoints.

 ---